-The statement of financial position shows net liabilities of £994,000 (2020: £1,018,000).
-It is appropriate to prepare the accounts on a going concern basis despite the net liability position of the company as the company raises debt from external sources and lends on a back to back basis to Quadgas MidCo Limited and relies on Quadgas MidCo Limited as its only income source.
-In the year £460m of new debt was issued showing that there is significant demand for Cadent Group debt and that the Group continues to have access to sufficient financing.
+The statement of financial position shows net liabilities of £1,280,000 (2021: £994,000 net liabilities).
+It is appropriate to prepare the accounts on a going concern basis despite the net liability position of the company as the company raises debt from external sources and lends on a back-to-back basis to Quadgas MidCo Limited and relies on Quadgas MidCo Limited as its only income source.
 Management analysis concluded that sufficient headroom exists in the forecast and against the requirements of key banking covenants.

-The income statement shows interest income for the year ended 31 March 2021 of £33,845,000 (2020: £32,754,000).
-The profit for the financial year of £24,000 (2020: loss of £352,000) is driven by the reversal of an impairment of an intercompany loan, which is a non-cash movement.
+The income statement shows interest income for the year ended 31 March 2022 of £46,129,000 (2021: £33,845,000).
+The loss for the financial year of £286,000 (2021: profit of £24,000) is driven by the impairment of an intercompany loan, which is a non-cash movement.
 The company continues to receive income from Quadgas MidCo Limited which continues to trade and operate as a going concern and the debt of Quadgas Finance Plc is guaranteed by Quadgas PledgeCo Limited and Quadgas MidCo Limited.
-At 31 March 2021 Quadgas MidCo Limited was in a net asset position of £4,035,000,000 (2020: £4,087,000,000), reported profit for the financial year of £497,000,000 (2020: £44,000,000), had access to an undrawn £650m liquidity facility and had a company credit rating of BBB+ (S&P).
+At 31 March 2022 Quadgas MidCo Limited was in a consolidated net asset position of £3,863,000,000 (2021: £4,023,000,000), reported consolidated profit before tax for the financial year of £164,000,000 (2021: £614,000,000 profit before tax), had access to an undrawn £610m liquidity facility and had a company credit rating of BBB+ (S&P).
 See Quadgas MidCo Limited Annual report and accounts for further details.

-By nature of its operating business, Quadgas Finance Plc has not been significantly impacted by the COVID-19 pandemic and having made enquiries and reviewed management's assessment of the going concern assumption, the Directors consider it appropriate to prepare the financial statements on a going concern basis.
-The going concern basis presumes that the company has adequate resources to remain in operation, and that the Directors intend it to do so, for at least one year from the date the financial statements are signed.
+The company has not been significantly impacted by the COVID-19 pandemic or the ongoing conflict in Ukraine.
+The Directors are satisfied that the company has adequate resources to remain in operation, and that the Directors intend it to do so, for at least one year from the date the financial statements are signed.
 Accordingly, they continue to adopt the going concern basis in preparing the financial statements.